Northeastern University: Interdisciplinary Science & Engineering Complex

 On February 21, 2014, Northeastern had its groundbreaking ceremony for the new Interdisciplinary Science & Engineering Complex (ISEC) on Columbus Avenue.
 Completed in 2017, the 220000 ft2 building provides research and educational space for students and faculty from the College of Science, Bouvé College of Health Sciences, College of Engineering, and Khoury College of Computer Sciences.
+ISEC received the 2018 Harleston Parker Medal, recognizing it as the most beautiful building or structure in Boston.
+The following year, the building won an AIA Cote Top 10 Award.
 The centerpiece of the complex includes a large atrium, a spiral staircase, and a 280-seat auditorium.

 Matthews Arena

 Matthews Arena, home to Northeastern's hockey and basketball teams.

-Opened in 1910 and originally known as the Boston Arena, Matthews Arena is the world's oldest surviving indoor ice hockey arena.
-Located on the eastern edge of Northeastern University's campus, it is home to the Northeastern Huskies men's and women's hockey teams, and men's basketball team as well as the Wentworth Institute of Technology's men's hockey team.
-The arena is named after former university Board of Trustees Chairman George J. Matthews, a 1956 graduate, and his wife, the late Hope M. Matthews, who helped fund a major renovation in 1982.
-The arena is the original home of the NHL Boston Bruins and the WHA New England Whalers (now the NHL Carolina Hurricanes).
+Opened in 1910 and originally known as the Boston Arena, Matthews Arena was the world's oldest surviving indoor ice hockey arena at the time of its closing.
+Located on the eastern edge of Northeastern University's campus, it was home to the Northeastern Huskies men's and women's hockey teams, and men's basketball team as well as the Wentworth Institute of Technology's men's hockey team.
+The arena was named after former university Board of Trustees Chairman George J. Matthews, a 1956 graduate, and his wife, the late Hope M. Matthews, who helped fund a major renovation in 1982.
+The arena was the original home of the NHL Boston Bruins and the WHA New England Whalers (now the NHL Carolina Hurricanes).
 It was also the secondary home to the NBA Boston Celtics in the 1940s.
-It has hosted all or part of the America East Conference men's basketball tournament a total of seven times and hosted the 1960 Frozen Four.
+It hosted all or part of the America East Conference men's basketball tournament a total of seven times and hosted the 1960 Frozen Four.
 The arena also served as the original home to the annual Beanpot tournament between Boston's four major college hockey programs.
+The arena was demolished in the winter of 2026.

 Marino Recreation Center, completed in 1996.

 Dorms and housing

-East Village is Northeastern's newest dorm building and only houses freshmen and upperclassmen who are in the University Honors Program.
-The building is located at 291 St. Botolph Street and opened in January 2015.
-Honors freshman live in its suite-style rooms whereas upperclassmen can choose full apartments with kitchen facilities.
-The building also contains 5 classrooms in the basement and an event space on the 17th Floor.

-There are current plans to build a new 23 story dorm that has been approved and would provide housing for an additional 1,300 students.
+West Village H was awarded the 2005 Harleston Parker Medal by the Boston Society of Architects (BSA), recognizing the most beautiful building in the metropolitan Boston area.